-The Board of Directors and Stockholders FTI Consulting, Inc.
+The Board of Directors and Stockholders

-We have audited the consolidated financial statements of FTI Consulting, Inc. as of December 31, 2000 and 2001, and for each of the three years in the period ended December 31, 2001, and have issued our report thereon dated November 12, 2002 (included elsewhere in this Registration Statement).
-Our audit also included the financial statement schedule listed as Schedule II to this Registration Statement.
-This schedule is the responsibility of the Company's management.
-Our responsibility is to express an opinion based on our audits.
+FTI Consulting, Inc.

-In our opinion, the financial statement schedule referred to above, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects the information set forth therein.
+We have audited the consolidated financial statements of FTI Consulting, Inc. as of December 31, 2000 and 2001, and for each of the three years in the period ended December 31, 2001, and have issued our report thereon dated February 11, 2002 (included elsewhere in this Registration Statement).
+Our audit also included the financial statement schedule listed in Item 14 of this Registration Statement.
+This schedule is the responsibility of the Company's In our opinion, the financial statement schedule referred to above, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects the information set forth therein.